garylirocks/quickrefs/azure-arm-template.markdown

 ### Deny assignments

-You could create deny assignments on the deployed resources, and setting exclusions:
+You could create deny assignments on the deployed resources, and set exclusions for some actions or principals:

 - `--deny-settings-mode`: whether deny assignments should be created, allowed values: `denyDelete`, `denyWriteAndDelete`, `none`
 - `--deny-settings-excluded-actions`: List of role-based management operations that are excluded from the denySettings.
 Up to 200 actions are permitted.
 - `--deny-settings-excluded-principals`: List of AAD principal IDs excluded from the denySettings, up to 5 principals are permitted
 - `--deny-settings-apply-to-child-scopes`: whether the deny assignments should apply to any new child scopes, such as a new extension installed in a VM

-*The excluded actions* apply to all principals, not just *exclude principals*.
+*The excluded actions* apply to all principals, not just *excluded principals*.

 ### Cleanup options